Nintex RPA LE release notes

 New features

-Nintex Bot 17.19.0 new features, enhancements, and known issue
+Nintex Bot 17.20.0 new feature, enhancements, fixed issues, and known issue

 Enhancements